-Get all the types of shapes in the current simulation :returns: A list of dictionaries, one for each particle type in the system.
-Currently assumes that all 3D shapes are convex.
+Returns A list of dictionaries, one for each particle type in the system.

 HPMC integration for unions of spheres (3D).

 This shape uses an internal OBB tree for fast collision queries.
 Depending on the number of constituent spheres in the tree, different values of the number of spheres per leaf node may yield different optimal performance.
 The capacity of leaf nodes is configurable.